gpelouze/eis_pointing/README.md

         Directory where output files are written.
     steps_file : str or None (default: None)
-        Path to a yaml file containing the registration steps.
+        Path to a yaml file containing the registration steps. cache_aia_data : bool (default: False)
+        Cache the AIA data to a file.
+This uses a lot of storage, but speeds things up when the same raster is aligned for the second time.
 ~~~

 **Examples:**